bmartin5263/Resume.Tech/README.md

   - Anything that doesn't follow into the above categories
   - DTOs and request objects fall into this category
   - Can be a `class`, `record`, or a `struct` depending on whatever makes sense for that usecase

+## Concepts & Idioms
+The following are various small patterns and ideas that are spread throughout the project that any new developer to the project should familiarize themselves with

+### Soft Deleting
+It is sometimes impractical to actually delete an entity from the database in case you need to undo the operation or want to use deleted data for analysis.
+To remedy this, entities can be soft-deletable, which when "deleted" will merely set a flag in the database saying the entity no longer exists.

+#### Implementation
+To mark an entity as soft-deletable, have it should implement the interface `ISoftDeletable`.

+Implementations of `IRepository<ID, TEntity>` should check if `TEntity` implements `ISoftDeletable` and take appropriate action.
+When soft-deleted, the entity should not be returned from any standard query method like `FindById`, `FindAll`, etc.